rossumai/elisctl/README.md

 ### Python API Client Library
 The **elisctl** library can be used to communicate with Rossum API, instead of using `requests` library directly.
 The advantages of using **elisctl**:
+* it contains a function that merges the paginated results into one list so the user does not need to get results page by page and take care of their merging,
 * it takes care of login and logout for the user,
 * in case the API version changes, the change will be implemented to the library by Rossum for all the users.